tmm1/rvm.deb/README.md

 rvm does not provide a separate build vs install step, so the only way to package it is by doing an actual system-wide rvm installation in a chroot.

-first, setup a chroot environment with pbuilder:
+install pbuilder:

     $ sudo apt-get install pbuilder

+pick a distro, and give rvm root access inside the chroot so it can do a system-wide install:

+    $ echo "DISTRIBUTION=lenny"  > .pbuilderrc
+    $ echo "BUILDUSERID=''"     >> .pbuilderrc
+    $ echo "BUILDUSERNAME=''"   >> .pbuilderrc

+create the chroot environment:

     $ sudo pbuilder create
     $ sudo pbuilder --update

-give rvm root access inside the chroot so it can do a system-wide install:

-    $ echo "BUILDUSERID=''"    > .pbuilderrc
-    $ echo "BUILDUSERNAME=''" >> .pbuilderrc

 build the package: